 Similar reading: 12 tips on how to overcome breakup!

 AlcoholismManisha has admitted the fact that alcohol had been a means to escape reality, to overcome shyness and socialize.
 She also confronts that when reflected back to those days of drinking and getting negatively popular in media, she regrets and feels sad about those incidents.

 Spiritual Beginning at Oneness UniversityHer stay at Oneness University for almost a year was all about self-realization.
 She understood about aloneness and its significance, the deeper understanding of the reasons why her relationships were failing, fake friendships vs real friendships, etc. A wrong lifestyle which resulted in diseases and the worst of all; Cancer.
 One of the greatest realizations she had was “Instead of nurturing myself, I began seeking out nurturers.”

 ConclusionEach passing day, I would read lesser and lesser.
 I was scared of finishing it soon.
 When I first started reading the book, the front cover picture seemed a normal portrait.
 Later on, it glowed more than before.
 After finishing each day’s reading, I would look at the picture and I couldn’t resist smiling.
 I was more content and a moment of serenity sparkled within me.
 Thank you so much for the tons of inspiration.
 That’s what the world is in dire need of.
 Much Love!

-Here are some of the convey messages I got from the book:
+Learning from the book!Here are some of the convey messages I got from the book:

 - Nothing is as important as our health.
 Health should be in the topmost priority before anything else.
 Because of her health conditions, she had to go through years of suffering and now she has been gifted a second chance.
 So, if health is not taken care of, nothing can prosper.